 Mr. Buttrick has an undergraduate degree in Electrical Engineering, with a specialization in Computer Engineering.
 Prior to joining the Firm, he served as Law Clerk to the Honorable Jesse E. Eschbach, United States Court of Appeals for the Seventh Circuit, 1998-99.

-- Part of the litigation team that achieved a $100 million settlement on behalf of a Class consisting of 179 real estate investors.
+- Class action against CBRE, Inc. (U.S. District Court for the Southern District of Florida).
+Buttrick was one of the lead lawyers on the litigation team that achieved a $100 million settlement on behalf of a Class consisting of 179 real estate investors.
 The settlement resolved claims that one of the largest commercial real estate firms in the world, and one of its employees, concealed and failed to alert our clients to an on-going multi-million dollar embezzlement scheme.
-It is currently pending Court approval.

 - Receiver-filed action against Peninsula Bank (U.S. District Court for the Eastern District of Pennsylvania, and U.S. Court of Appeals for the Third Circuit).
 The Firm was engaged after the Receiver for a Ponzi entity obtained a $14 million jury verdict against Peninsula Bank.
 Mr. Buttrick co-authored the briefs filed with the Third Circuit, which issued a unanimous opinion reversing the jury verdict and remanding for entry of judgment in favor of Peninsula Bank and the other defendants.
 Mr. Buttrick also later secured a judgment in favor of Peninsula Bank taxing more than $500,000 in litigation and appellate costs against the Receiver.

-- Multiple actions against All Aboard Florida entities (U.S. District Court for the District of Columbia, Florida Circuit Courts, the Florida Fourth District Court of Appeal, and the Florida Division of Administrative Hearings).
-Mr. Buttrick is one of the lead lawyers defending All Aboard Florida in litigation and administrative proceedings challenging federal and state approvals relating to All Aboard Florida’s proposed express passenger train service from Miami to Orlando, Florida.
-Several of the proceedings have been resolved favorably through litigation, while others remain pending.
+- Miscellaneous actions against All Aboard Florida entities (U.S. District Court for the District of Columbia, Florida Circuit Courts, the Florida Fourth District Court of Appeal, and the Florida Division of Administrative Hearings).
+Mr. Buttrick was and is one of the lead lawyers defending All Aboard Florida in a variety of administrative proceedings and other lawsuits relating to All Aboard Florida’s proposed express passenger train service from Miami to Orlando.
+Most of those proceedings have been resolved favorably through litigation or agreement.
+Others remain pending.

 - Insurance coverage dispute (Pre-Suit).
-Mr. Buttrick is representing the developer of a high-rise condominium building in the pursuit of recovery under builders-risk and property damage insurance policies for losses incurred as a result of a boiler room explosion during the closing stages of construction.
-Following initial efforts by the insurers to deny or limit coverage, the issues relating to hard costs were resolved with the insurers making substantial payments.
-Issues relating to soft costs remain, but are expected to be resolved shortly.
+Mr. Buttrick represented the developer of a high-rise condominium building in the pursuit of recovery under builders-risk and property damage insurance policies for losses incurred as a result of a boiler room explosion during the closing stages of construction.
+Following initial efforts by the insurers to deny or limit coverage, the issues relating to both hard and soft costs were resolved with the insurers making substantial payments.

 - Insurance coverage dispute (Pre-Suit Mediation).
 Mr. Buttrick represented the developer of a high-rise office building in the pursuit of recovery under a builders-risk insurance policy for losses incurred as a result of uneven building settlement.
 Following an initial denial of coverage and pre-suit discovery, the matter was resolved through mediation, with the insurer making a substantial payment.